‘Vikings’ Season 4 Episode 15 Review: Ragnar’s Fate Marks The End of an Era [Opinion]

 We all knew it was coming, and yet the sting of Episode 15’s fateful events hit with a stalwart bite.
 After more than 40 episodes, Vikings said goodbye to its lead character, Ragnar Lothbrok (Travis Fimmel).
 In “All His Angels,” Ragnar was executed by King Aelle, courtesy of a snake pit.

-The hour opened with Ragnar striking one last deal with King Ecbert (Linus Roache), a final meeting with his son, Ivar…alone.
-That last bit, will inevitably come back to bite King Ecbert.
-When Ragnar bid his son farewell, he betrayed his word to Ecbert, telling Ivar (Alex Høgh Andersen) that he and his brothers should avenge their father by punishing Ecbert, not Aelle for his execution.
+The hour opened with Ragnar striking one last deal with King Ecbert (Linus Roache), a final meeting with his son, Ivar, alone.
+That last bit will inevitably come back to bite King Ecbert.
+When Ragnar bid his son farewell, he betrayed his word to Ecbert, telling Ivar (Alex Hogh Andersen) that he and his brothers should avenge their father by punishing Ecbert, not Aelle, for his execution.
 True to his nature, Ragnar never let any good turn go unpunished.

 Lothbrok remained defiant until the bitter end.
-After enduring several beatings, and various forms of torture, he was dropped into his slithery grave.
+After enduring several beatings and various forms of torture, he was dropped into his slithery grave.
 The venomous creatures swathed him, delivering the bites that would ultimately end his life.

 In an age where every television show is trying to out Game of Thrones the other with shocking death twists galore, Vikings unfolded Ragnar’s death in a way that only played as shocking because it was so hard to fathom.
-To see a character as dynamic, troubling, and versatile as Ragnar Lothbrok killed off in Vikings‘ fourth season is a baffling move for a series, one would presume wants to continue thriving.
+To see a character as dynamic, troubling, and versatile as Ragnar Lothbrok killed off in Vikings’ fourth season is a baffling move for a series one would presume wants to continue thriving.
 As the doors to his tomb closed, so did an era that Vikings will have a next-to-impossible time stepping out from the shadows of.

-Nearing the end of its fourth season, Vikings seems bit and determined to shed the final vestiges of its original skin.
+Nearing the end of its fourth season, Vikings seems determined to shed the final vestiges of its original skin.
 With Aslaug’s death in the previous episode and now Ragnar’s, it stands to reason that Lagertha (Kathryn Winnick) will not be far behind.
-She is now at the forefront of Ivar’s wrath and given his level of motivation, it would not be surprising to see her join her ex-husband in next week’s episode.
+She is now at the forefront of Ivar’s wrath, and given his level of motivation, it would not be surprising to see her join her ex-husband in next week’s episode.

-Vikings has been preparing fans for the end of Vikings as they knew it, for a while.
+Vikings has been preparing fans for the end of Vikings as they knew it for a while.
 At the end of Season 4 Part 1, Vikings jumped several years ahead, aging Ragnar’s younger sons into adulthood.
-The result has been an uneven season that has only shined, thanks to the final remnants of the sun setting on its lead character.
+The result has been an uneven season that has only shined thanks to the final remnants of the sun setting on its lead character.

-In its sea of new characters, Vikings has not produced one that can shoulder its story, the way Ragnar has.
+In its sea of new characters, Vikings has not produced one who can shoulder its story the way Ragnar has.
 Frustratingly, there was a great deal of story left on the table, loads of potential tales that will never be realized.

 What was Ragnar doing all those years he was missing?
 Why was he so anxious to die?
 Did it have something to do with those “lost” years?
 We will likely never know.
 Vikings’ rush to rid itself of a character as story prone as Ragnar is puzzling, but such is the age of needing to constantly, if sometimes unnecessarily, move forward.